garabik/Slinger/README.md

 On Fedora:
     sudo dnf install python3-ffmpeg-python

+On Android + Termux:
+    pkg install ffmpeg
+    pip install --break-system-packages ffmpeg-python

 This should be a drop-in replacement and by default, it should work in the same way.

-The web player is in the file webplay.html, make sure it is in the same directory as the slingbox-server.py, and you need a python moddule rewrap.py (in the same directory).
+The web player is in the file webplay.html, make sure it is in the same directory as the slingbox_server.py, and you need a python moddule rewrap.py (in the same directory).

 ## Usage

-To connect to the Slinger server, point your web browser to http://localhost:8080/webplay.html.
+To connect to the Slinger server, point your web browser to http://localhost:8080/webplay.html (as usual, replace `localhost` and `8080` with your configured values, if different).

-If you use multiple slingbox setup (in your config.ini), use http://localhost:8080/webplay.html?slingbox_id=nameofyourslingbox
+If you use multiple slingbox setup (in your config.ini), use http://localhost:8080/webplay.html?slingbox_id=nameofyourslingbox.

 Clicking on the video (even if not playing) will toggle remote control and video controls (the ugly buttons at the bottom).
-So will pressing the TAB key.
+This can be toggled also by the TAB key on the keyboard.

 Double click will toggle fullscreen mode.

+Since video autoplay is finicky, you have to start it manually with the Play button (in the ugly control area at the bottom).
+This will take a while (watch the slingbox_server.py output for any problems, especially the first time).
+Clicking Play again will pause the video, and clicking it once more will resume playing.
+Note that this will increase the remote control lag accordingly.
+To go back to live streaming, click on the Stop button and then again on the Play/pause one.
+If you encounter problems (disconnect etc.), repeat the Stop and Play sequence.

 The remote can be controlled by a keyboard, using the following keys: